Fractured Magic: Chapter Twenty-Four

 “It’s a matter of public record, so I won’t count it.
 He wanted the throne, tried to kill his own brother for it, and gave little thought to the lifetime of pain he was inflicting on his son in the process.”
 Leandros shrugged.
 “But there’s a novel based on the story; I’m sure Mr. Ranulf could tell you more.”

-“The stories are clearly all lies!”
-Gareth hissed.
-He had stopped walking, and now Leandros turned to face him.
-Anger flickered behind Gareth’s eyes, the most Leandros had ever seen from him.
+“Damn the stories!
+The stories are clearly lies!”
+Gareth said.
+He stopped walking, and Leandros turned to face him.
+Anger flickered behind Gareth’s eyes, the most Leandros had ever seen from the man.
 Still, that flicker was nothing to Leandros’ raging inferno.

-Despite himself, Leandros almost smiled.
+His anger reduced to a simmer, Leandros almost smiled.
 “I feel like I should be offended, but I suppose it’s better than a weasel.”

 “Hey!”
 Eresh said from behind them.
 “Chia, please pick a different one for me.”